-This comprehensive and practical three-day learning initiative aims to enable public internal auditors to learn about the fundamentals of planning engagements in line with internationally accepted internal auditing standards and bring them up to speed with the systematic approach to performing an internal audit engagement.
+This comprehensive and practical three-day learning initiative familiarized public internal auditors with the fundamentals of planning engagements in line with internationally accepted internal auditing standards and brought them up to speed with the systematic approach to performing an internal audit engagement.

-The course will use a case study approach, guiding participants step by step through the phases of internal audit engagement and covering all phases of internal auditing process.
-This will allow in-depth, multi-faceted explorations of complex issues while assisting them in learning how to apply discussed subject matters.
+The course used a case study approach, guiding participants step by step through the phases of internal audit engagement and covering all phases of internal auditing process.
+This allowed in-depth, multi-faceted explorations of complex issues while assisting them in learning how to apply discussed subject matters.

-By the end of the learning initiative participants are expected to have:
+By the end of the learning initiative participants have:

 - developed a better understanding of what the systematic approach of planning and conducting internal audit engagement entails